DanielRHolland/mini-forth/readme.md

 _Be aware:_

  - Neither implementation is finished
- - The instruction sets have _different_ missing features
+ - The implementations have some subtle differences
- - This is a toy language, not intended for serious use
+ - This is a toy, not intended for serious use